-Our puppies have not been introduced to cats.
-It’s alright to introduce your puppy to a car.
-I would not leave them by themselves on the first day.
+Our puppies have been introduced to cats and they do well, so it’s definitely alright to introduce your puppy to a cat.
+We would not leave them by themselves on the first day.
 This young age is still silly and very playful and they should become friends quickly, especially if it’s a kitty.

 Are there toys/snacks that the puppies particularly like?
 Snacks?